We surveyed 200+ security practitioners to discover the state of device management in 2022.

 tls_cert: /path/to/certificate.pem

-The path to a PEM-encoded private key used for tls authentication.
+This is the path to a PEM-encoded private key used for TLS authentication.

 redis: